bpeacock44/AmQUB-Pipeline/02_mbio_tutorial.md

 #### 16. **Treatment Column (`--col`) [Optional, Default is no Strategy 2.]**
 This should be the column name as it appears in your mapping file. (e.g. SoilNumber as above).

-<ins>Parameters for using Strategy 3.</ins> If you set this, Strategy 3 will be implemented.
+### Parameter for using Strategy 3.
+If you set this, Strategy 3 will be implemented.
 If you don't, it will be skipped.

 #### 17. **Pre-existing TUs (`--pre`) [Optional, Default is no Strategy 3.]**
 This is a fasta file of pre-existing TU seed sequences generated in another analysis that you want to map your reads to.

-<ins>Parameters for making the TU table:</ins>
+### Parameters for making the TU table:
 Read more about this command [here.](https://www.drive5.com/usearch/manual/cmd_otutab.html)

 #### 18. **Minimum fractional ID (`--tblid`) [Optional, Default is 0.97 which is like 97%.]**